Complaints policy

 • If a customer would like their Stage 1 complaint reviewed, they should request this within one calendar year from the date of our Stage 1 response.

 • We aim to have a decision on Stage 2 complaints made within 20 working days.
 As with Stage 1 complaints, we sometimes need extra time to make the right decision, so we may take up to a further 10 working days.
-If we need to do this, we will let the customer know why.
+If we need to do this, we will let the customer know why and agree this with them.

-• We understand that some customers may want someone else to make the complaint for them and we support this.
+• We understand that some customers may want someone else to make their complaint for them and we will support this.
 We will still handle these complaints in line with our policy.

-• To make sure we protect our customers’ best interests, we need them to complete a letter of authority telling us who can act on their behalf.
-A template for this is available by contacting our Complaints team (sovereignresolutionteam@sovereign.org.uk) or calling 0300 5000 926.
+• To make sure we protect our customers’ best interests, we will ask for written authority to tell us who can act on their behalf.

-• We’re not able to record or investigate anonymous complaints.
-An anonymous report relating to one of our services, a member of staff or a customer will be reported to a Director/Head of Service/Senior Manager depending on the information disclosed for the service area for follow up and investigation if appropriate.
+• An anonymous report relating to one of our services, a member of staff or a customer will be reported to a Director/ Head of Service/ Senior Manager depending on the information disclosed for the service area for follow up and investigation if appropriate.

-• Confidentiality: All members of staff are required to adhere to our code of conduct and maintain confidentiality as appropriate to the circumstances.
-Our Complaints Specialists should seek support when handling a complaint of a sensitive nature or if asked not to disclose the identity of the complainant.
+• All members of staff are required to adhere to our code of conduct and maintain confidentiality as appropriate to the circumstances.
+Our colleagues managing complaints should seek support when handling a complaint of a sensitive nature or if asked not to disclose the identity of the complainant.
 We need to manage the expectations of our customers, ensuring we can adhere to our complaints process for investigation and resolution and have regard to our duty of care to our customers, employees, and 3rd party contractors.

-4.7 - How we’ll try to put things right
+How we will try to put things right

-• We’ll always try to put things right and that usually means getting the customer back to where they should have been before they had a problem.
+• We will always try to put things right and that usually means getting the customer back to where they should have been before they had a problem.

 • For most problems, a genuine apology and putting things right straight away is where it ends.
 Sometimes, if it has taken us longer than it should have to get something sorted out or if the problem keeps happening, we may offer compensation.

-• Our Complaints team are fully trained and are supported by experts from across former Sovereign (SNG).
+• Our Complaints team are fully trained and are supported by experts from across SNG.
 Our training ensures that we are best placed to manage our customers’ complaints in an impartial way and with empathy.

-• We’ll make it easy to tell us what’s happened.
+• We will make it easy to tell us what’s happened.

-• We’ll make sure that we understand what’s happened from the customer’s viewpoint and look for a solution that works for them.
+• We will make sure that we understand what’s happened from the customer’s viewpoint and look for a solution that works for them.

-• We’ll be clear about what we can and will do, and then do it.
+• We will be clear about what we can and will do, and then do it.

-• We’ll tell the customer who will help them if the issue is complex.
+• We will tell the customer who will help them if the issue is complex.

-• We’ll keep in touch until everything is sorted out.
+• We will keep in touch until everything is sorted out.

-• Customers have one year from the date of our Stage 2 response to raise the matter with the Ombudsman.
-They can also ask a designated person, such as a councillor or MP, to act on their behalf.
+• Customers have one year from the date of our Stage 2 response to raise the matter with the Housing Ombudsman Service.
+They can also ask a designated person, such as a MP or councillor to act on their behalf.
 We will still handle such complaints in line with our policy.

-• The Housing Ombudsman Service is a free and independent dispute resolution service.
+• The Housing Ombudsman Service (the Ombudsman) is a free and independent dispute resolution service.
 Customers can contact the Housing Ombudsman service at any point during the complaint procedure.

-• The Ombudsman can’t formally investigate while complaints are going through our internal process but may be able to give advice and support to help reach a resolution.
+• The Ombudsman cannot formally investigate while complaints are going through our internal process but may be able to give advice and support to help reach a resolution.

 • The Ombudsman will contact us to get the facts of the case from our point of view and then make a final decision.